kgoyal000/richardtest/README.md

 # richardtest

-- Use `npm i` in cmd to install node modules
+- Use `npm i` in cmd/terminal to install node modules
 - Use `node index.js `
 - At `local:3000` website will run